benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 There's some trivial stuff like how `match ... case` requires two indentation levels: the PEP authors [considered](https://www.python.org/dev/peps/pep-0635/#the-match-statement) various alternatives, and I believe they chose the right route -- that's only a minor annoyance.
 But what about larger problems?

 **Learning curve and surface area.** As you can see from the size of the spec PEP, there is a lot too this feature, with about 10 sub-features packed into one.
 Python has always been an easy-to-learn language, and this feature, while it looks good on the page, has a lot of complexity in its semantics.

+**Another way to do things.** The [Zen of Python](https://www.python.org/dev/peps/pep-0020/) says, "There should be one -- and preferably only one -- obvious way to do it."
+In reality, Python has always had many different ways to do things.
+But now there's one that adds a fair bit of cognitive load to developers: as shown in many of the examples, developers may often need to try both with and without `match`, and still be left debating which is more "obvious".

 **Only useful in rarer domains.** As shown above, there are cases where `match` really shines.
 But they are few and far between, mostly when handling syntax trees and writing parsers.
 A lot of code does have `if ... elif` chains, but these are often either plain switch-on-value, and `if ... elif` works almost as well for those, or the conditions they're testing are a more complex combination of tests that don't fit into `case` patterns (unless you use awkward `case _ if cond` clauses, but then you might as well use `elif`).